In This Article

-First, it's important to understand why you are switching banks.
+First, it’s important to understand why you are switching banks.
 Every financial institution offers different products and services.
 You have to figure out what is best for your needs.
-You do not want to end up in a worse situation than what you were leaving.
+You do not want to end up in a worse situation than you were leaving.

 Another reason you may want to switch banks is because of the fees.
 When considering how to switch banks or why to switch banks, fees are usually a big reason.
 Credit unions are typically cheaper for fees, but the trade-off is that you usually have fewer services available to you.
 You have to weigh was more important to you.
 Some banks have astronomical fees, and it doesn’t really make sense to stay in a situation like that when there are so many other options out there.
 I will link to a good resource to shop around for a bank that is very transparent about fees.

 Interest rates are important too!
 I switched from local brick-and-mortar banks to online banks because they offered higher interest rates when considering my emergency fund savings account.
-Think about what you are trying to accomplish with the money in your research because that also affects who you may decide to go with.
+Think about what you are trying to accomplish with the money in your research because that also affects who you may choose.
 Personally, I feel online banks are best for savings because out of sight, out of mind!
 An interest rate may not be as important if the reason you are switching is to move a checking account.

 Where should I open an account?

-Now that we understand why you may want to switch banks let's get into the how because that's why you're here!
+Now that we understand why you may want to switch banks, let’s get into the how because that’s why you’re here!
 The very first step is to do your research!
 I cannot stress this enough.
-Make sure that you have looked into the banks' fees, services, availability, locations, reviews, and any other relevant information you may need to make a decision.
+Make sure that you have looked into the banks’ fees, services, availability, locations, reviews, and any other relevant information you may need to make a decision.
 Often, we will blindly go into a situation without understanding all the details, which is how we commit financial suicide.

 I also suggest researching the other products or services the institution offers outside of why you are switching.
 Do they offer personal finance education, mortgage servicing, retirement accounts, student loans (original or refinance), a deposit box, automatic payments or bill pay, direct deposit, a mobile app, access to your credit score, credit cards, or online access?
 These are all important things to consider in your evaluation.

 Does the institution require a minimum balance every month?
 If so, think about if that aligns with your goals for the account.
-Some banks and credit unions require the minimum balance to avoid a monthly fee.
-You don't want to have to pay additional money because of a simple oversight, so include that in your research as well.
+Some banks and credit unions require a minimum balance to avoid a monthly fee.
+You don’t want to have to pay additional money because of a simple oversight, so include that in your research as well.

 What paperwork do I need?